 How Long Will it Take to Build My Home?

 Because our program involves homeowner participation, the answer to this to a great degree depends on the homeowner.
-This can be a bit slower in the winter months due to bad weather, or if you are building an entirely custom home.
-There are many factors to consider when building a home, such as weather, site accessibility, labor availability, and more.
-Since construction can be a complicated process with many moving parts, we schedule 270 days or more from the time the foundation is poured.
+When the homeowner follows the instructions he/she receives and monitors the schedule, we schedule 270 days or more from the time the foundation is poured.
 That’s just an estimated timeline, and it could take more time or less, depending on your project.
+This could be a bit slower in the winter months due to bad weather, or if you are building an entirely custom home.

 If a homeowner doesn’t follow the schedule, then it can take considerably longer.
 Here are some examples of two common problems that can slow your project down:

-- Temporary Power pole must be installed at the site before we will order the foundation to be poured.
+- A temporary Power pole must be installed at the site before we will order the foundation to be poured.

 - Permanent Power must be in place by the time we order sheetrock.
 For the reasons why, please read the above-referenced article.